-Contemporary Literature & Culture in Spain, Hispanic Linguistics & Philology, Technology for Language Teaching
+Contemporary Literature and Culture in Spain, Hispanic Linguistics and Philology, Technology for Language Teaching

 David Knutson is a native of Iowa.
 He began studying Spanish in high school and was a Spanish major at Hamline University in St. Paul, MN.
 While in college, he spent his junior year at the Universidad de Granada in Spain.
 After completing his bachelor's degree at Hamline, he served as a VISTA volunteer with literacy and English-as-Second-Language programs in the Twin Cities before beginning graduate studies at the University of Wisconsin-Madison.